-Using the Select Scan To Insert dropdown menu at the bottom right, you can choose a Predefined Scan to load into the Additional Technical Expressions section.
+Using the Select Scan To Insert dropdown menu in the header of the Additional Technical Expressions section, you can choose a Predefined Scan to load into the Additional Technical Expressions section.
 The advantage of loading it here (instead of just choosing the scan from the Predefined dropdown in the Global Filters section) is that you can further customize the predefined scan once it is loaded in the Additional Technical Expressions section.

 In addition, it can be a good learning opportunity, showing you how to instruct the Scan Engine to do common scanning tasks by looking at the options that are set.

 One of the best learning opportunities available to Standard Scan Workbench users is the “Convert to Advanced” button at the bottom of the page.
 Once you have created a scan in the Standard Scan Workbench, you can click this button to convert your scan to the advanced scan syntax and display it in the Advanced Scan Workbench.
 If you are not sure of the syntax to use for a specific scan, this can be a great way to discover it.